dragoncoder047/thuepaste/README.md

 *I'm fully aware that the [halting problem](https://en.wikipedia.org/wiki/Halting_problem) is unsolvable.
 This is only an approximation to it.*

+The algorthm I use has changed considerably since I frist concieved it, and it now constitutes three different 'passes' which are all different approaches.
+Strangely, I thought of the 'third pass' first, then the second, then the first!

+### First Pass: Cycle Detection

-The algorithm I use starts by viewing a Thue program as a nondeterministic state machine that has a certain chance of halting from each state.
+This starts by viewing a Thue program as a nondeterministic state machine that has a certain chance of halting from each state.
 Each 'state' is a particular sequence of characters in the string Thue is rewriting, and the arrows to the next states are each of the places a rule can be applied to rewrite the string.

 Consider this Thue program: